-The one thing that will guarantee a failure is when you apply for a job whose description is not a fit to your experience or skill set.
+The one thing that will guarantee failure is when you apply for a job whose description is not a fit for your experience or skill set.
 We will talk about each source and set some guidelines on how to avoid this situation.

-a) When you hear of a job opening at your friend’s organization, ask for the JD (job description).
-Not always do our friends know exactly what our skills are and how much of an expertise we have in them.
+- When you hear of a job opening at your friend’s organization, ask for the JD (job description).
+Not always do our friends know exactly what our skills are and how much of expertise we have in them.

-Example: They might know you are an automation tester, but they might not know exactly which tool and how long you have worked.
-Being well wishers, they would love for you to seize the opportunity to be an automation tester when they see an opening within their company.
-To avoid rejections, it would help if you knew of the details before hand.
+For Example, They might know you are an Automation tester, but they might not know exactly which tool and how long you have worked.
+Being well-wishers, they would love for you to seize the opportunity to be an automation tester when they see an opening within their company.
+To avoid rejections, it would help if you knew of the details beforehand.

-b) Let them know exactly what to write or tell about you when referring you.
-Give them one or two line information regarding you that represents your experience and skill set in the best way possible.
+- Let them know exactly what to write or tell about you when referring to you.
+Give them one or two-line information regarding you that represents your experience and skill set in the best way possible.

-Example: “He/She has been a QA since 4 years and has worked on Banking and Insurance domains.
+For Example, “He/She has been a QA for 4 years and has worked on Banking and Insurance domains.
 He/She is CSTE certified and has good automation exposure to automation testing using Selenium.”

-b) Use the search feature to look for postings.
-A tip here is try to search based on multiple criteria.
-For example, if you are a 2 year experienced manual tester and you are searching for jobs try these job titles – QA engineer, QA tester, Quality Control Engineer, Software Tester, Manual Tester, Test Engineer- so on and so forth.
+- Use the search feature to look for postings.
+A tip here is trying to search based on multiple criteria.
+For Example, if you are a 2 year experienced manual tester and you are searching for jobs try these job titles – QA engineer, QA tester, Quality Control Engineer, Software Tester, Manual Tester, Test Engineer- so on and so forth.
 You will be surprised at how many jobs turn up when you search based on a variety of titles.